 Do NOT miss my tips for using a style subscription service.
 I think you do have to get into a groove and this post on Plus Size Clothing Box Subscription Reviews gives some awesome and helpful tips (no matter your size).

-**Did you know that Stitch Fix has lots of options?
+Did you know that Stitch Fix has lots of options?
 There’s Stitch Fix Maternity?
-Click here to learn more**
+Click here to learn more

 I am posting these reviews in reverse-chronological order…. with the newest reviews at the top — just so you know. 🙂

 **You may hear in my videos that Stitch Fix will waive your styling fee — and I’m sad to say I don’t think that’s true right now — but you CAN apply the styling fee to whatever is in your box, and I bet you’ll love at least one thing — so it ends up BEING free that way… just FYI**